 About The Craneway Craft Fair

-For 48 years The Craneway Crafts Fair has helped sustain listener-funded KPFA radio.
+For 48 years The Craneway Craft Fair has helped sustain listener-funded KPFA radio.
 Founded in 1949 by Lewis Hill, a pacifist, poet, and journalist, KPFA was the first community supported radio station in the USA.
 KPFA currently airs public news, public affairs, talk, and music programming and is well-known for its progressive views.
-KPFA broadcasts live from the Craneway Pavilion from 9-noon both days of the fair, with program hosts conducting interviews with the artists, musicians, fair trade and non-profit vendors.
+KPFA broadcasts live from the Craneway Pavilion from 10am-noon both days of the fair, with program hosts conducting interviews with the artists, musicians, fair trade and non-profit vendors.